BeccaBenn/grocery_inflation/README.md

-# grocery_inflation<!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
+# Grocery Inflation<!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion